Call us to schedule a time to talk with the attorneys in the office or over the phone.

 The four attorneys in our office focus exclusively on criminal defense.
 A large portion of our practice is devoted to probation violation cases.
 We fight for our clients charged with violation of probation cases at the courthouse in Tampa and Plant City in Hillsborough County.

-Call (813) 250-0500 today to speak with an attorney about your felony, misdemeanor DUI case for violation of probation.
+Contact us today to speak with an attorney about your felony, misdemeanor DUI case for violation of probation.
+Call 813-250-0500.

 After the probation officer submits the paperwork for the violation of probation ("VOP"), the judge will typically sign a warrant for your arrest.
 The arrest warrant usually has a "no bond" provision.
 With a "no bond" provision on the VOP warrant, you cannot bond out of jail.
 In other words, you will sit in jail until your case is resolved.
 In some cases, a person arrested on a VOP warrant will sit in jail for weeks or months until the case is resolved.